Cray-HPE/docs-csm/operations/power_management/Save_Management_Network_Switch_Configurations.md

    For a Mellanox switch:

-   **Note:** Depending on the firmware version, some Mellanox switchs will identify themselves as "NVIDIA Onyx".
+   **Note:** Depending on the firmware version, some Mellanox switches may identify themselves as "NVIDIA Onyx".

    ```bash
    enable